ctastanc/STM32-Arduino-LCD-Touch-Library/README.md

 It has also been tested with the ILI9341 (2.4 inch MAR 2406) LCD on STM32F103 and WeAct BlackPill STM32F401 MCUs.

-The LCD-Touch STM32F103 and LCD-Touch STM32F401 folders can be run directly in VsCode-Platformio.
+LCD-Touch STM32F401 folders can be run directly in VsCode-Platformio.
 Alternatively, you can add the library files from the main directory to your project.

-In the mcu_regs.h file, specify the frequency of the MCU you are working with using CPU_F.
-This is because the latencies set for MCUs faster than 84MHz depend on this frequency.

-Define the PINs in the mcu_regs.h file and the LCDs in the lcd_regs.h file.
+LCD_SYS_INTERFACE, MCU_SPEED, LCD_MODEL and PIN DEFNITIONS are defined in setting.h

 Arduino Mega
 <img width="1208" height="812" alt="Arduino Mega" src="https://github.com/user-attachments/assets/d1829a96-a10e-4b38-a220-4c55a2efb88d" />